Hawthorn Football Club: Club guernsey

 In 2018, Hawthorn president Jeff Kennett stated that Hawthorn's clash guernseys will no longer feature white, declaring that "White is the colour of surrender, and at Hawthorn we never surrender.
 We might get beaten, but we fight every match out to the final siren".

-Unappealing Guernseys

 The Hawthorn Football Club has a reputation for particularly unappealing guernseys, with special attention drawn to a jumper nicknamed "The White Power Ranger", described as "retina-damaging" by The Age, and to another jumper worn for one game in the 1995 preseason deemed the "blue diamonds", which inexplicably featured significant amounts of blue.
 The latter jumper was called "the worst AFL jumper ever worn" by Fox Sports.

 Club song

 The Hawthorn club song is entitled "We're a Happy Team at Hawthorn" and is sung to the tune of "The Yankee Doodle Boy", which was written by George M. Cohan for his 1904 musical Little Johnny Jones.
 In the musical Johnny Jones is a patriotic US jockey competing in England.
 The song gained prominence when it was featured in the wartime 1942 musical Yankee Doodle Dandy starring James Cagney as George M. Cohan performing the part of Johnny Jones on stage.
 The song was adapted with new Hawthorn lyrics by Chick Lander in 1956.